 "The slab looks like it's part of something bigger."
 She slams her foot against the stone slab a couple of times.

 "Don't tempt fate!
 We are lucky we aren't down there."
-I point into the deep blackened abyss.
+I point into the deep, blackened abyss.

 She looks into the abyss below and pulls out another stick.
-She shakes it to glow like the other, tossing it down the blackness.
+She shakes it to glow like the other, tossing it down into the blackness.
 It bounces back and forth down the seemingly endless way down.
 The light finally halts with a very quiet tap.
-The sound echoes to the distance.
+The sound echoes in the distance.

 "That's a long way down..."
 Mia says.

-"Any ideas?"
-She asks.
+"Any ideas?" she asks.

 "Have a couple of shovels?"
 I ask.